 At a 1″ shutter speed, the water movement was too smooth, I wanted a little more exaggerated animation in the motion.
 So I dropped the shutter speed to 1/2″ and took the aperture down from f/7.1 to f/5.6 to compensate.
 I shot the image a little dark at 100 ISO to ensure that I had the maximum amount of dynamic range possible for post production.

 Since I didn’t have a remote trigger, I had the camera on a Manfrotto Tripod and I simply used the two second timer build into the Canon EOS 5D Mark III.
 Below is all of the gear used for the shot:

 Lens: Canon EF 24-70mm f/2.8L II USM Zoom Lens

 Light: Lowel GL-1 Power LED Light (3000K Color Temperature, 5:1 Focus Range)

 Tripod :Manfrotto 055XPROB Pro Tripod Legs (Black) & Manfrotto 496RC2 Ball Head

 Below you can see the original uncropped image as it was straight from the camera.
 It is a bit dark, but again we have retained every bit of detail from the shadows in the rocks to the highlights in the water on the horizon.

 While I could leave the image with the original crop, I cropped the image to a 2:1 crop since it worked very well with the composition as shown below:

-For post production, I used a dynamic range boost from the Lightroom Preset System along with detail enhancing brush presets to reveal more detail and color in the water.
+For post production, I used a dynamic range boost from the Lightroom Presets along with detail enhancing brush presets to reveal more detail and color in the water.
 We will show the full post production tutorial for this image soon, so stay tuned!